NEIAAC/monitoring/README.md

 We try to maintain the simplity of the configuration as much as possible seeing as we don't have any need for orchestration level workflows and monitoring.

 **Uptime-Kuma** is a service that provides a web interface for monitoring the status of your services.
-It can be used to check if your services are up and running through a variety of request options, and it can also send alerts if they go down.
+It can be used to check if your services are up and running through a variety of request options.
+On our infrastructure, we generally set it up to report down/up events to a channel in our [Mattermost instance](https://github.com/NEIAAC/chat).

 **Prometheus** is a time series database, that in our case is used for monitoring system resources.
 It needs a data feed for the system resources, which is provided by the **node-exporter** service.
 Prometheus can also be used to collect metrics for individual applications using OpenTelemetry (OTL), among others, but we do not currently use this feature in our setup.

 **Grafana** provides a web interface for visualizing the data from **Prometheus** (which in turn gets it from _node-exporter_).
 It also provides an alert system based on user rules that can act through SMTP, Webhooks, etc. This configurations comes with a **provisioned dashboard** for system resources, directly configured to display the information from _node-exporter_.
 There is also a ~~**provisioned alert workflow**~~ (removed because it was broken, needs to be reimplemented) that sends an email through SMTP when the CPU, RAM or disk usage reach certain thresholds.

 **Bugsink** is a lightweight **Sentry** alternative, it is compatible with the _Sentry SDKs_ and can be used to track errors sent by _sentry-ready_ applications.
-It provides a web interface for viewing the errors and their stack traces, as well as a notification system that can send alerts through email, Slack, etc.
+It provides a web interface for viewing the errors and their stack traces, as well as a notification system that can send alerts through SMTP, if configured.

 **Portainer** is a web interface for managing Docker containers.
 It provides a simple way to view the running containers, their logs, and their resource usage.
 It also provides a way to quickly manage the containers, such as starting and stopping them.